calculix/cae/README.md

 - Better surface highlight: remove original face for pure color.

 - During keyword's edit parse arguments and pass them to Dialog.
 Reparse mesh objects after edit.
+Error: create new set and highlight it

+- Notify on job completion.

+- Convert calculation results.

 **TODO: new features**

+- User control for the font size.

 - PDF manual for beginners: "I am not quite sure, what the intended workflow is.
 I'd expect some representation (object tree) of what has been imported and/or has been already defined.
 The tree in the CAE window seems to be just sort of a menu but not an actual object tree."